 Families are welcomed at Maca Bana Villas and the two-bedroom villas can sleep a family of four comfortably.
 However, Maca Bana is not ideal for small children, as some villas have a sheer drop from their terraces, the walk down to the beach is very steep and the sea shelves quickly.

 Maca Bana Villas is located on the south west coast of Grenada, with a hillside setting that gives fantastic views all along the beautiful coastline and down to Magazine Beach below.
-Arguably one of Grenada’s best beaches, Magazine Beach is a 500 metre long stretch of golden sand that despite its beauty is largely undeveloped and usually quiet.
+Arguably one of Grenada’s best beaches, Magazine Beach is a 500 meter long stretch of golden sand that despite its beauty is largely undeveloped and usually quiet.

 Although the resort is quite isolated, there are restaurants and bars approximately five minutes’ drive away.
 The resort is also only five minutes' drive from the airport.